 Symptomatic treatment of nasal congestion associated with acute rhinosinusitis of suspected viral origin with headache and / or fever.
-ACTISINU is indicated in adults and adolescents aged 15 years and over.
+ACTISINU is indicated in adults and adolescents aged 15 years and older.

 Dosage and method of use

-• Hypersensitivity to ibuprofen, pseudoephedrine hydrochloride or to any of the excipients listed in section 6.1; • Patients under the age of 15; • Women in the third trimester of pregnancy (see section 4.6); • Mothers who are breastfeeding (see section 4.6); • Patients who have previously shown hypersensitivity reactions (eg bronchospasm, asthma, rhinitis, angioedema or urticaria) following the use of acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs); • History of gastrointestinal bleeding or perforation related to previous NSAID therapy; • Active episodes or history of recurrent peptic ulcer / haemorrhage (two or more distinct episodes of ulceration or bleeding demonstrated); • Cerebrovascular or other bleeding; • Unexplained hematopoietic abnormalities; • Severe hepatic insufficiency; • Severe renal insufficiency; • Severe heart failure; • Severe cardiovascular disorders, coronary artery disease (heart disease, hypertension, angina pectoris), tachycardia, hyperthyroidism, diabetes, pheochromocytoma; • History of stroke or presence of risk factors for stroke (due to the α – sympathomimetic activity of pseudoephedrine hydrochloride); • Risk of closed-angle glaucoma; • Risk of urinary retention related to urethroprostatic disorders; • History of myocardial infarction; • History of convulsions; • Systemic lupus erythematosus; • Concomitant use of other vasoconstrictor agents used as nasal decongestants, administered both orally and nasally (eg phenylpropanolamine, phenylephrine and ephedrine), and methylphenidate (see section 4.5); • Concomitant use of non-selective monoamine oxidase inhibitors (MAOIs) (iproniazid) (see section 4.5) or use of monoamine oxidase inhibitors within the last two weeks.
+• Hypersensitivity to ibuprofen, pseudoephedrine hydrochloride or to any of the excipients listed in section 6.1; • Patients under the age of 15; • Women in the third trimester of pregnancy (see section 4.6); • Breastfeeding mothers (see section 4.6); • Patients who have previously shown hypersensitivity reactions (eg bronchospasm, asthma, rhinitis, angioedema or urticaria) following the use of acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs); • History of gastrointestinal bleeding or perforation related to previous NSAID therapy; • Active episodes or history of recurrent peptic ulcer / bleeding (two or more distinct episodes of proven ulceration or bleeding); • Cerebrovascular or other bleeding; • Unexplained hematopoietic abnormalities; • Severe hepatic insufficiency; • severe renal insufficiency; • severe heart failure; • Severe cardiovascular disorders, coronary artery disease (heart disease, hypertension, angina pectoris), tachycardia, hyperthyroidism, diabetes, pheochromocytoma; • History of stroke or presence of risk factors for stroke (due to the α – sympathomimetic activity of pseudoephedrine hydrochloride); • Risk of closed-angle glaucoma; • Risk of urinary retention related to urethroprostatic disorders; • History of myocardial infarction; • History of seizures; • Systemic lupus erythematosus; • Concomitant use of other vasoconstrictor agents used as nasal decongestants, administered both orally and nasally (eg phenylpropanolamine, phenylephrine and ephedrine), and methylphenidate (see section 4.5); • Concomitant use of non-selective monoamine oxidase inhibitors (MAOIs) (iproniazid) (see section 4.5) or use of monoamine oxidase inhibitors within the last two weeks.

 |Very common (≥1 / 10) |